hemeac/kiwiTechTree/README.md

 ## Completely Non-Aggressive Rocketry 1.0.2
 Created a new node in the tech tree between the start and other tech nodes for these.
 Shrunk the size to 0.625m to match the small size of the early rockets and balanced fuel and thrust size for similar performance to original.
 Ensures that these will not be OP relative to other early career rockets.
 Also added an antenna, added a temp and pressure to probe body and soft deprecated the experiments.
 Added an upgrade to basicRocketry to allow the rocket to reach space

+## Heat Control 0.5.2
+Shuffled the tech nodes lightly.
+Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
+Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.

 ## Mark IV Spaceplane System 3.1.2
 Shuffled the tech nodes.